dinorows/sentiment2/README.md

 # sentiment2
-multi-stack microservices, containerized, from the perspective of a local VM at URL 192.168.99.106
+NU CSYE7220: Multi-stack microservices, containerized, from the perspective of a local VM at URL 192.168.99.106